THE FOUNDATION FORUMWEDNESDAY 20TH APRIL 2016. WRITTEN UP WITH THE HELP OF SIMON CAULKIN.

 This is a current debate, with Generation Z looking more different from their elders than ever.
 They’ve never known a time without digital media, they may be in debt for much of their lives, work means projects not careers, they’ve been shown that trusting large organisations is a bad idea, and more.
 Can the world on offer work for them?

-So to the night in question – three ways of looking at how to, and how much it matters to, span generations.
+Three ways of looking at how to, and how much it matters to, span generations

 Much of the furore around the collapse of BHS centres on the financial machinations of its previous owners.
 The deeper narrative, however, is an awful warning of the fate that awaits a brand that can’t or won’t renew itself.
 The truth is that BHS has long been in the land of the brand undead, about as relevant to today’s generations as the typewriter or fixed phone.
 Could it have survived?
 Possibly – Marmite and Bovril did.
 But, as a fascinated audience heard at April’s Foundation Forum, to thrive in today’s turbulent commercial world a company needs to have an acute feel for its own identity, of what’s in and what’s out, and how to adapt to keep in sight the ever receding horizon, currently personified by those known as Gen Z.